-- "TFMC" means TIMET Finance Management Company, a wholly owned subsidiary of TIMET. - "TIMET" means Titanium Metals Corporation, one of our publicly held sister corporations that is an integrated producer of titanium metal products. - "Valhi" means Valhi, Inc., one of our publicly held parent corporations that is a diversified holding company with significant investments in NL and Kronos Worldwide. - "VHC" means Valhi Holding Company, one of our parent corporations. - "Waterloo" means Waterloo Furniture Components Limited, one of our wholly owned subsidiaries.
+"Valhi" means Valhi, Inc., one of our publicly held parent corporations that is a diversified holding company of which NL and Kronos Worldwide are subsidiaries.

+"VHC" means Valhi Holding Company, one of our parent corporations.

+"Waterloo" means Waterloo Furniture Components Limited, a former wholly owned subsidiary of ours that we sold to Knape & Vogt Manufacturing Company on December 28, 2012.